-- The usual peak import season for construction and lifting machinery is from March through July, while February and September are typically lower-volume months. - Construction and lifting machinery import volumes are projected to grow faster than total containerized imports through the first half of 2024.
+- The usual peak import season for construction and lifting machinery is from March through July, while February and September are typically lower-volume months. - Compared to the fourth quarter of 2023, containerized imports of construction and lifting machinery will likely grow in the first half of 2024, before declining in the third quarter.

 - Unlike many other imported commodities, construction and lifting machinery volumes did not boom as a result of COVID-related stimulus funding.
-However, imports grew significantly in the second half of 2022, when overall containerized imports significantly declined. - The recent strong growth in imports appears to be waning, and volumes were relatively stable between April and November 2023 compared to the steep increases in 2022.
+However, imports grew significantly in the second half of 2022, when overall containerized imports significantly declined. - The exceptionally strong growth in imports appears to be waning.
+In the fourth quarter of 2023, volumes generally followed the typical seasonal pattern.

-- The recent strong increase in construction machinery imports is not in line with fixed investment growth, and there is therefore a risk of import decline. - Persistent inflation and a delayed relaxation of monetary policy could cause a decrease in residential investment and suppress demand for construction machinery. - Containerization rates increased from 47% in the first eleven months of 2022 to 49% in the corresponding period of 2023 but remained below the peak rate of 54% reached in 2016.
+- The recent strong increase in construction machinery imports is not in line with fixed investment growth, and there is therefore a risk of import decline. - Persistent inflation and a delayed relaxation of monetary policy could cause a decrease in residential investment and suppress demand for construction machinery. - Containerization rates increased from 48% in 2022 to 50% in 2023 but remained below the peak rate of 54% reached in 2016.
 Continued rise in containerization rates could lead to higher containerized volumes than those projected.